 - Unique networking opportunities: You’ve probably spent countless coffee breaks at other conferences chatting up the same executives from the same companies.
 And while there is value in that, we’d argue there’s even more value in networking with your fellow high-level executives from a more diverse set of companies and industries you’ve never interacted with in the past.
-The CW annual conference attracts CEOs, CCOs, general counsel, chief auditors, risk specialists, third-party specialists, investigators, and many more from Fortune 1,000 companies across industries (banking, securities, retail, aerospace and defense, food and beverage, pharmaceuticals, healthcare, and non-profits, to name a few).
+The CW national conference attracts CEOs, CCOs, general counsel, chief auditors, risk specialists, third-party specialists, investigators, and many more from Fortune 1,000 companies across industries (banking, securities, retail, aerospace and defense, food and beverage, pharmaceuticals, healthcare, and non-profits, to name a few).
 Our attendees not only include executives from public and private companies, but also academics, regulators, and other officials from agencies like the FBI, the SEC, and the World Bank.

-- Quality of the speakers and panels: Compliance Week spends the entire year leading up to the annual conference booking keynote speakers and panelists that are truly experts in their fields in order to give delegates a one-of-a-kind thought-provoking, educational, and entertaining experience that gives them actionable advice they can take back to their organizations (and yes, we provide continuing education credits, too).
+- Quality of the speakers and panels: Compliance Week spends the entire year leading up to the national conference booking keynote speakers and panelists that are truly experts in their fields in order to give delegates a one-of-a-kind thought-provoking, educational, and entertaining experience that gives them actionable advice they can take back to their organizations (and yes, we provide continuing education credits, too).
 This year’s star-studded lineup included the new No. 3 official at the DOJ Claire McCusker Murray, former U.S. attorney for the Southern District of New York and current best-selling author and podcaster extraordinaire Preet Bharara, compliance and ethics pioneer Hui Chen, best-selling author and motivational speaker Kristy Grant-Hart, and former Head of the White House compliance and ethics program Stefan Passantino, who took us inside the early days of the Trump administration from a compliance perspective (and yes, it was as crazy as you’d think it was).
 We even reserved an hour toward the end of the conference to talk about an emerging topic that lends itself to creative headline-writing: cannabis compliance.